What is a Poster Symposium?

 3. Email your poster information as a Word or Rich Text file attachment, with the last names of the poster author as your file name.
 Entries will be rejected if they are not sent as email attachments using the appropriate format.
 Use the last name of the first author as your file name.

-4. Presenters are responsible to have their posters tacked to the scaffolding between 8:00 a.m. and 10:00 a.m. on Friday, April 26 the day of the COS.
+4. Presenters are responsible to have their posters tacked to the scaffolding between 8:00 a.m. and 10:00 a.m. on Friday, April 25 the day of the COS.
 Items to hang posters will be available.
-Dr. Rene Verry and student workers will be onsite to assist with questions during this time.
+Stacey Hedden and student workers will be onsite to assist with questions during this time.

 6. Your actual poster display Title font may be as large as 72 point font.
 Your actual poster Text font should be in 16-18 point font using 1 inch margins to insure that it can be easily read from a distance of 5 feet.
 Your paper should be double spaced throughout.

 7. At least one of the poster's authors (when multiple authors exist) must be present from 1:00 to 3:00 during the poster session and judging.
 Two judges will evaluate each poster, so poster authors must wear their name tags (symposium provided).
 Dress is business professional.
-Poster awards will be presented between 2:24 and 3:00pm, with a photo of the winning authors to follow the award presentation.
+Poster awards will be presented between 2:30 and 3:15pm in Albert Taylor Theatre, with a photo of the winning authors to follow the award presentation.
 The $3,000 in cash prizes will be distributed by check mailed to the recipient's chosen address.

 8. If you have special setup needs (e.g., VCR & TV monitor, projection screen, power cords, table, etc.) please mention your specific needs in your email containing the poster file.

 9. It is not necessary to have your poster printed by a commercial poster publisher, but if you do be aware that cost, delivery, and the poster materials vary.
 A list of several sources students have used in the past are listed below:

 Poster FILE Submission Requirements: